 Step 5: Now right-click on the text and go to mask and select a new mask, where you can use the shortcut of CTRL+SHIFT+N.

-Step 6: Go to text and click on animation, here we can see the various types of animations.
+Step 6: Go to text and click on animation; here, we can see various animations.

-Step 8: But in this case, text animates in the screen from one side to another but in masking we animate within the path, let’s see how it works in the next step.
+Step 8: In this case, text animates in the screen from one side to another, but in masking, we animate within the path, let’s see how it works in the next step.

-Step 10: Now give two points where to start and where to end, change the values of starting and ending, give the starting value where the text hides here I have given 912.
+Step 10: Now give two points where to start and where to end, change the starting and ending values, give the starting value where the text hides here I have given 912.